hychn/hychn.github.io/md/SOP.md

 * Books

 # Why you are qualified (1-3) paragraphs ==============================================================================
-* I am know that the program will be a challenging and require me to push beyond my comfort zone.
+* I am know that the program will be a challenging and require me to grow beyond my comfort zone.
 * My experiences of overcoming difficulties in academics and industry makes me well-prepared for this.

 * In academdia,